f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

 Backing Up Chassis Partition Databases
 ======================================

 In addition to backing up the system controller database, you should backup the configuration database on each chassis partition within the VELOS system.
-In the example below there are two chassis partitions currently in use; **bigpartition** and **smallpartition**.
+In the example below there are two chassis partitions currently in use; **Production** and **smallpartition**.
 Both must be backed up and archived off of the VELOS system.

-Log directly into the chassis partition bigpartitions management IP address and enter config mode.
+Log directly into the chassis partition Productions management IP address and enter config mode.
 Use the **system database config-backup** command to save a copy of the chassis partitions config database.
 Then list the file using the **file list** command.

 .. code-block:: bash